Considering a Postbaccalaureate Premedical Program

 What degree will I get after I complete the program?

-Degrees awarded vary from program to program.
-Some programs offer a certificate of completion while others offer a master’s degree.
+Degrees awarded vary by program.
+Some offer a certificate of completion while others offer a master’s degree.
 There are advantages to seeking programs that lead to a master’s degree, especially if you decide ultimately not to pursue medical school.
-The AAMC’s Postbaccalaureate Premedical Programs database reports on degree information for each program listed.
+The AAMC’s database reports on degree information for each program listed

 What are “affiliations” or “linkage agreements?”

 When researching programs in the AAMC’s Postbaccalaureate Premedical Programs database, the “affiliations” row describes any health professions program or medical school that has a relationship with a postbaccalaureate program.
 Some profiles may mention a linkage agreement with an institution.
-In this case, there may be an agreement for conditional acceptance into a medical school based on the level of performance in the program.
+In this case, there may be an agreement for conditional acceptance into a medical school based on your performance in the program.

 Follow the AAMC